Strategies for Businesses To Prevent Ransomware Attacks

 Essential Ransomware Protection: From Incident Response Plans to Multifactor Authentication

-That’s why, no matter the size of your company, an incident response plan is crucial, says Jason Kravitz, head of the cybersecurity and privacy practice at Nixon Peabody in Boston.
+No matter the size of your company, an incident response plan is crucial, says Kravitz.
 “Companies that don’t have them are going to be completely paralyzed from a business perspective.
 The basic communications we’ve all been spoiled by, whether it’s email or text or company messaging programs, are going to be offline if your company is hit with a ransomware attack.”

 Create and print a hard copy of your response plan with a list of alternate email addresses and phone numbers for staff members and a good cybersecurity attorney.
-Never assume that you can just download your Cloud data backup if threat actors block your original files.
+Never assume that you can just download your backup data if threat actors block your original files.

 Finally, recognize that small businesses are targeted, too.
 “I’ve seen many of them get hit,” Kravitz says.
-“Sometimes the ransom may only be $5,000 or $10,000 as opposed to the multimillions that might be asked of a Fortune 500 company, but the attacks can be just as debilitating.”
-Security awareness and implementing security best practices are essential for companies of any size.
+“Sometimes the ransom may only be $5,000 or $10,000 as opposed to the multimillions asked of a Fortune 500 company, but the attacks can be just as debilitating.”
+Security awareness and implementing best practices are essential for companies of any size.

 Acquiring Insurance Against Cyber Threats

-If your system is compromised, contact your insurance company and cybersecurity attorney immediately.
-You’ll need the benefit of attorney-client privilege since there are legal consequences if medical, financial, or other client information is disclosed.
+If your system is hacked, contact your insurance company and cybersecurity attorney immediately.
+You’ll need the benefit of attorney-client privilege since there are legal consequences if scammers access medical, financial, or other client information.

 Your lawyer can quarterback other facets, too, from dealing with regulators to coordinating an outside forensic investigation team.
 “There’s a ton of chaos in the aftermath of a cybersecurity attack,” Kravitz says.
 “I tend to bring a little bit of calm to the situation.”